-Directors Committee by the nature of its function may consider and recommend to the Board the suspension of an Independent Director, if there is a ground to temporarily disqualify the said director.
-The Company's Compliance Officer monitors compliance with the provisions and requirements of the Company's CG Manual and determine violations of the same.
-He may recommend penalty for the said temporary disqualification of Independent Directors should be present.
-Violation of the provisions of the Company's CG Manual may also be a ground for suspension of a director. recommend penalty for the said violation, which may include suspension, for further review and approval of the Board.
+T

+Directors Committee by the nature of its function temporary disqualification of

+may consider and recommend to the Independent Directors should

+Board the suspension of an be present.

+Independent Director, if there is a

+ground to temporarily disqualify the Violation of the provisions of

+said director. the Company's CG Manual

+may also be a ground for

+The Company's Compliance Officer suspension of a director.

+monitors compliance with the

+provisions and requirements of the

+Company's CG Manual and determine

+violations of the same.
+He may

+recommend penalty for the said

+violation, which may include

+suspension, for further review and

+approval of the Board.